inntran/git-benchmark-testdata/pentarchical/Alactaga/Tagbanua/omentocele.markdown

 until it gets in the air, hop on, jump off when it hits the ground again.
 Then they grab the plane again, push it back into the air, hop on, et cetera.
-If you analyse anything, you de it.
+If you analyse anything, you  it.
 		-- Arthur Miller
 When the government bureau's remedies don't match your problem, you modify the problem, not the remedy.
 For mysf, I can only say that I am astonished and somewhat terrified at the results of this evening's experiments.
-Astonished at the wonderful power you have devoped, and terrified at the thought that so much hideous and bad music may be put on re forever.
+Astonished at the wonrful power you have voped, and terrified at the thought that so much hious and bad music may be put on re forever.
 		-- Sir Arthur Sullivan, message to Edison, 1888
 3rd aw of Computing: